Troubleshooting

 The hard disk drive letter of the GEMdrive collides with the drive letter of other devices

 If the hard disk drive letter of the GEMdrive collides with the drive letter of other devices, you can change the drive letter of the GEMdrive in the configurator.
-To do this, follow these steps.
+To do this, instructions.
 Sometimes the drive letter of other devices cannot be changed, so you must change the drive letter of the GEMdrive.